-Only a ten-minute walk from John O’ Groats, grab a quick stroll before continuing your journey.
+Only a ten-minute walk from John O’ Groats, grab a quick stroll at the Stacks of Duncansby before continuing your journey.
 This remarkable landscape is home to breath-taking views and an abundance of highland wildlife.

 Explore Smoo cave notorious for Vikings and Clan Mackay mischief.
 Take part in the tour to discover hidden waterfalls and other natural mysteries.